holoviz/holoviz/README.rst

 You can then launch the notebook server and client::

    (anacondaviz)> cd notebooks
-   (anacondaviz)> jupyter notebook --NotebookApp.iopub_data_rate_limit=100000000
+   (anacondaviz)> jupyter notebook

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.
-(Increasing the rate limit in this way is required for the current 5.0 Jupyter version, but should not be needed in earlier or later Jupyter releases.)

 If you don't see the notebook appear (e.g. on some OS X versions), you'll need to cut and paste the URL from the console output manually.